 The interest for robust and scalable viral vector manufacturing is rapidly increasing, with the recent developments of both cell and gene therapy and oncolytic virus-based therapies.
 As cost pressure in the biopharma and vaccine industry increase globally, the choice of manufacturing technology is becoming increasingly important.
 The manufacturing processes and technologies are critical to enable cost-efficient and scalable production of safe and efficacious clinical-grade virus products.
-This week, Process Development Forum speaks with Dr. Mats Lundgren, customer applications director at GE Healthcare Life Sciences.
+This week, Process Development Forum speaks with Dr. Mats Lundgren, customer applications director at Cytiva.

 What are the main reasons for this rapid increase in viral vector manufacturing?

 Viral vector platforms emerging at the crossroads of cell, gene therapy, and vaccines are becoming a promising area of growth.
 In the last couple of years, there have been several new approved therapeutics based on viral vectors and many more are in the development pipeline.
 This results in a large demand for viral vector production.
 Furthermore, there is also a shortage in available manufacturing capacity within many companies as well as in contract manufacturers.

 What are the main challenges for viral vector manufacturing?
 Are there good solutions for virus propagation?